Guided Walking Cruise Itinerary

-SHANNON PRINCESS's Walking Itinerary embraces the luxury and comfort of barging along with the satisfaction and exhilaration of quality guided walking tours in a unique & beautiful environment that only Ireland's river Shannon can offer.
+SHANNON PRINCESS's Guided Walking Itinerary embraces the luxury and comfort of barging along with the satisfaction and exhilaration of quality guided walking tours in a unique and beautiful environment that only Ireland's river Shannon can offer.

 Along with their chauffeur-driven luxury mini coach and professional walking guide, Shannon Princess provides the perfect floating vista for your Irish walking adventure.
 The walks are guided by professional walking guides, all with backgrounds in archaeology, history and natural science, along with a smattering of local knowledge.

-SHANNON PRINCESS follows an ecologically pure route little changed through the centuries.
-Enjoy gastromony, culture, folklore & glorious rambles or hikes through spectacular & varied scenery.
-The Walking Cruises combine all the pampering of a regular cruise with five guided & catered walks.
+Shannon Princess follows an ecologically pure route little changed through the centuries.
+Enjoy gastromony, culture, folklore and glorious rambles or hikes through spectacular and varied scenery.
+The Walking Cruises combine all the pampering of a regular cruise with five guided and catered walks.

 Relax as the last rays of light wash over Shannon Princess and the River Shannon.
 Soak up the Shannon's tranquil ambience and watch the world float by.
 Spend your late evening at leisure or catch up with new friends in a local country pub and perhaps enjoy an impromptu music season.
 Your overnight mooring will be the starting point for the next day's Walking Tour.

 Discovering the Treasures of a Fabled Waterway